 Current Openings & Opportunities

-REPORTS TO: Facilities Manager
+REPORTS TO: Executive Director

-STATUS: Salaried, Non-Exempt
+STATUS: Salaried, Exempt

 Thank you in advance for your interest in Headlands Center for the Arts.
 Due to the volume of applicants, only candidates who will be invited to interview will be contacted.
 Position is open until filled.

 The Director of Operations is a key member of the senior leadership team and helps drive the strategy, organizational culture and long-term sustainability of the organization.
 The Director of Operations is responsible for overseeing the finance, human resources, facilities, operations, and kitchen functions of the organization, as well as overseeing all earned income strategies across departments.
 The Director of Operations serves as a supervisor to operations department staff members, a liaison to key Board members and volunteers, and to our partners in the Business office at the Golden Gate National Recreation Area.
 This position works closely with the program and development directors and reports directly to the Executive Director.

 - To oversee the organization’s key operational and administrative functions and departments

 - To optimize resource use and ensure the organization is running smoothly, efficiently, and strategically

 - To serve as a key member of the leadership team